-- 1. Khaki school uniform pants or shorts (guys); uniform skirts or khaki school uniform pants (girls) - School uniform polo shirts: navy, black or royal (guys); navy and black with camis in black, white, gray, navy, or skin tone; white polo, only with white or beige camis (girls) - Black, navy, gray, tan and white, short- or long-sleeved undershirt can be worn under GLAA polos/oxfords - 4.
+- Khaki school uniform pants (for guys & girls); Lands End shorts with a "G" on the side, and no rolling up shorts (for guys & girls); Lands End school uniform skirts (girls) - School uniform polo shirts: navy, black or royal (guys); navy and black with camis in black, white, gray, navy, or skin tone; white polo, only with white or beige camis (girls) - Black, navy, gray, tan and white, short- or long-sleeved undershirt can be worn under GLAA polos/oxfords - 4.
 GLAA uniform jacket or windbreaker, with GLAA uniform shirt worn under jacket/windbreaker - 5.
 GLAA uniform fleece (navy or gray), with GLAA uniform shirt worn under fleece jacket - 6.
 GLAA uniform cardigan (navy or gray), with GLAA uniform shirt worn under cardigan - 7.
 GLAA navy sweatshirt/hoodie - 8.
 Tights/leggings (girls): unpatterned, solid colors (black, white, gray, navy, or skin tone) - 9.
 Shoes that are closed-toed, or closed-heeled, or have heel straps are acceptable. (no slippers or flip-flops) - 10.
-Scarves are permitted with uniform dress. - 11.
+Scarves are permitted with uniform dress. (girls) - 11.
 Blankets to wrap-up in are not permitted in the Administration Building and/or to classes.